The Memorial Amphitheater at Arlington National Cemetery.

 in the Memorial Display Room is imported Botticino, a stone mined in Italy.
 The

-Memorial Display Room, between the amphitheater and the Tomb of the Unknowns, houses
+Memorial Display Room, between the amphitheater and the Tomb of the Unknown Soldier, houses

 plaques and other tributes presented in honor of the four service members interred